our team

 she/her

-favorite lab item? coming soon!
+favorite lab item? tadpole tattoo kit

-number of plants in your house? coming soon!
+number of plants in your house?
+0

 brandon kong